 We run each of these commands individually (answering y/yes where appropriate/when asked), or, you can run them from the attached script (just to make your life a small bit easier .. you're welcome! :D)

 apt-get -y upgrade

 pip install jinja2

 pip install netaddr

-The official GIT reporitory for KubeSpray is the usual starting point.
-For the purpose of this article I am going to point you to a community branch customised by the very talented crew in Xenonstack ... their particular branch is already configured for a number of extremly useful dashboards and services so we may as well stand on their shoulders (as an aside, I have used Xenon for training and support on a number of occasions and are really excellent - my go-to experts for immediate professional advice and assistance!)
+The official GIT repository for KubeSpray is the usual starting point.
+For the purpose of this article, I am going to point you to a community branch customized by the very talented crew in Xenonstack ... their particular branch is already configured for a number of extremely useful dashboards and services so we may as well stand on their shoulders (as an aside, I have used Xenon for training and support on a number of occasions and are really excellent - my go-to experts for immediate professional advice and assistance!)